Pi 4

 Used equipment

-• External Monitor + HDMI cable (or a VNC connection)
+– External Monitor & HDMI cable (or a VNC/SSH connection)

 What is the Raspberry Pi?

-They were selling great outside its target market for uses such as Robotics, R&D projects and of course the IOT.
+They were selling great outside its target market for uses such as Robotics, R&D projects and ofcourse the IOT.
+It might not include peripherals (such as keyboards and mice) or cases.
+However, some accessories have been included in several official and unofficial bundles.

 Meet the Raspberry Pi